longevity-consortium/SysBioM001Paper/DIRAC/README.md

 ### 9. Code09_LC-M001-M004-proteomics_DIRAC-GOBP.ipynb
 This Jupyter Notebook performed the DIRAC analysis of the LC M004 liver proteomics dataset jointly with the LC M001 liver proteomics dataset.
 This notebook was run on the Python kernel.
 Output:
-* Cleaned module metadata, which is incorporated into Supplementary Data 7 in R sub-notebook
+* Cleaned module metadata, which was incorporated into Supplementary Data 7 in R sub-notebook
-* Combined sample–mouse metadata, which is used in R sub-notebook
+* Combined sample–mouse metadata, which was used in R sub-notebook
-* DIRAC measures, which are used in statistical analysis (R sub-notebook)
+* DIRAC measures, which were used in statistical analysis (R sub-notebook)
 * Figure 5e–g
 * Supplementary Figure 3e, f, h, i